asarfara/modio-vuejs-prototype/README.md

 ## Vue JS Prototype For Mod.io

 This project consumes mod.io api to display games using VueJS.
-This page highlights basic controls to show sort controls (Name and Popular) and search through the fetched list.
+This page highlights basic controls to show sort (Name and Popular) and searching through the fetched list.

 ### Technologies used:
 - VueJS